octehren/lapidario/README.md

 ## TO DO:
 - [ ] Backup system: keep `Gemfile.original` stashed persistently
-- [ ] Add option to ignore Gemfile lines with `# LOCK` commented on their right
+- [x] Add option to ignore Gemfile lines with `# LOCK` commented to the right end of the line
-- [ ] Normalize git gems with rubygems from Gemfile.lock
+- [x] Normalize git gems with rubygems from Gemfile.lock
+- [x] Add logic to ignore any comments in Gemfile gem lines
 - [ ] Normalize gems from other sources with rubygems from Gemfile.lock

 ## Installation